Bohutice: History

+Demographics

 Economy

 Bohutice is known for viticulture.
 It lies in the Znojemská wine sub-region.
 The first vineyard in Bohutice was founded in 1237.
 About 7 ha of vineyards are in the municipality.
 Mainly St. Laurent and Grüner Veltliner are grown here.

 Bohutice is also known for apricot growing.
 A variety called "Bohutická apricot" or Abricot Surce de Bohutice was bred here.

 Transport

-The municipality lies on the railroad from Brno to Hrušovany nad Jevišovkou.
-However, the railway line of local importance from Brno main railway station terminates here.
+Bohutice is located on the railway line Brno–Hrušovany nad Jevišovkou.

 Culture

 The Summer Apricot Carnival is an annual event held in summer, which is based on the tradition of growing apricots.
 The event includes a competition for the best apricot jam and the best apricot spirit.

 Bohutický košt ("Bohutice Tasting") is an annual exhibition of local wine production held in April.

 Autumn Bohunice Festivities is a festival held in autumn.
 It includes music performances, craft demonstrations and consumption of local drinks and meals.

 Sights

 The most important monuments in the municipality are the Bohutice Castle and the Church of the Assumption of Our Lady.
-A fortress in Bohutice Castle was first documented in 1535.
+A fortress in Bohutice was first documented in 1535.
 The Bohutice Castle comes from around 1600, when the old fortress was reconstructed into the Renaissance residence.
 Today the castle serves cultural, educational and social purposes, and also houses the municipal archive or a kindergarten.

 In the castle, there is one of the greatest prides of Bohutice, an exhibition of 54 life-sized wooden statues depicting the Stations of the Cross connected to last Jesus Christ's way to the Golgotha hill.
 In the courtyard of the castle, there are four wine cellars.

 In the western part of the village, there is the Lourdes grotto.
 The pilgrimage site was created by the plans of Pastor Antonín Prášek and was inaugurated on 22 July 1928.
-The pilgrimage tradition was banned in 1948 and renewed in 1990.
+The pilgrimage tradition was banned in 1948 and was renewed in 1990.